offlight1/offlight1/README.md

 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me kevinpuerto1010@gmail.com
 - Btw I will mostly be on from 5 PM - 7 PM Eastern Time on weekdays
+- Im working on a huge website and desktop app!!!!!
+(1000 python lines and about 700 html, css, and js lines up till now)

 <!---
 offlight1/offlight1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.